Frederikvdsteen/EO_OC_DCM/README.md

-## Pre-processing,MEEG objects and spectral analysis functions
+## Pre-processing and spectral analysis
 The function [prep_eeglab.m](https://github.com/Frederikvdsteen/EO_OC_DCM/tree/main/prep_eeglab.m) was used for pre-processing the EEG data with EEGLAB (version 13.3.2b) and the function [semi_automated_ica_rejection_and_rereferencing.m](https://github.com/Frederikvdsteen/EO_OC_DCM/tree/main/semi_automated_ica_rejection_and_rereferencing.m) was used for re-referencing and manually removing independent components.